 Notification app or contact tracing app?

-The government and the tech companies characterize COVID Alert as a “notification” app, indicating that is a complementary tool to assist manual contact tracing and other public health strategies.
+The government and the tech companies characterize COVID Alert as a “notification” app, indicating that it is a complementary tool to assist manual contact tracing and other public health strategies.
 In reality, the app should be characterized as a contact tracing app since its intended purpose is the same as any other contact tracing system, whether analog or digital – that of communicating with, and warning, individuals who may have been exposed to someone else who has been diagnosed with the virus.
 In fact, Google and Apple acknowledge this characterization when they title their technical release documentation for the app “Privacy-Preserving Contact Tracing”.

 However the objective appears to be to distinguish the app from “contact tracing apps” that have been developed, not always successfully, in various jurisdictions around the world.
 Many of these contact tracing apps collect identity or certain contact information of individuals (such as their mobile phone number) as well as in some cases location information, all with a view to being able not only to connect with the individuals in order to warn them of possible exposure, but also to identify potential pandemic hotspots.